KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 The build process uses CMake to generate makefiles for this project.
 The build generates the loader, layers, and tests.

 This repo has been built and tested on the two most recent Ubuntu LTS versions.
+Currently, the oldest supported version is Ubuntu 14.04, meaning that the minimum supported compiler versions are GCC 4.8.2 and Clang 3.4, although earlier versions may work.
-It should be straightforward to use it on other Linux distros.
+It should be straightforward to adapt this repository to other Linux distributions.

 These packages are needed to build this repository:
 ```